 Most organizations, if not all, have some level of operational risk management.
-Some organizations are focused on operational risk related to safety or contract oversight of vendors for example.
+For example, some organizations are focused on operational risk related to safety or contract oversight of vendors.

 But a common view of operational risk management is slightly broader by examining risks associated with the actual daily operations of the organization.
 Examples include understanding the processes within each department, the vulnerabilities of those processes, the customer interactions, and technology usage.